What we stand for

 We value each other’s individuality.
 We do not tolerate discrimination.
 This includes:

-- Transphobia or discrimination based on gender identity
+- Discrimination based on gender reassignment

 - Discrimination based on religion or belief